 How to respond to gig leads

-There are two important things to remember about responding to leads: always do it and do it as quickly as you can.
+There are two important directives when it comes to responding to leads: always do it and do it as quickly as you can.
 It's common courtesy to respond to every lead you get, even if you must decline it.
-If you can fulfill the request, then let the client know right away.
+If you are interested in the request, then let the client know right away.
 The first to respond often gets the gig!

 Pro tip: Responding quickly to leads will also help you achieve Top Performer status.

-When you open a new lead, you’ll see 3 different options for responding: send a quote, decline the event, or send a message.
-For easy reference, all the basic event details will appear in the thread below the response options.
-(More detailed information can be found within the Event Info box.)
+There are three ways to respond to a lead: send a quote, send a message, or decline the event.
+For easy reference, all the basic event details will appear as the first message in the thread below the response options.
+(More detailed information can be found within the Event Info section.)

 Send a quote